Mortgage Note Fund vs. REIT: The Complete Comparison for Accredited Investors (2026) | Labrador Lending

 🔑 The Portfolio Allocation Insight

 Sophisticated accredited investors often allocate to both simultaneously.
-A common approach: hold public REITs in a taxable brokerage for liquidity and equity exposure; allocate a portion of an SDIRA or locked-up capital to a private mortgage note fund for monthly income, low market correlation, and tax-deferred or tax-free compounding.
-The two complement rather than compete with each other in a well-structured portfolio.
+A common approach: hold public REITs in a taxable brokerage for liquidity and equity exposure; allocate a portion of an SDIRA or locked-up capital to a private mortgage note fund for monthly passive income, low market correlation, and tax-deferred or tax-free compounding.
+For investors who want a well-rounded real estate portfolio across the full capital stack, the mortgage note fund vs. REIT question isn’t either/or — the two complement rather than compete with each other.

 Before making any investment decision, Labrador Lending encourages thorough due diligence.
 These free resources will help: